-Michael Lempert is Associate Professor of Anthropology.
+Michael Lempert is Professor of Anthropology.
 He is affiliated with the subfield of linguistic anthropology as well as with the Center for South Asian Studies and the interdisciplinary program in Anthropology and History.

 He was formerly Assistant Professor of Linguistics at Georgetown University.
 He has served as a Richard and Lillian Ives Faculty Fellow at Michigan’s Institute for the Humanities, a Lenore Annenberg and Wallis Annenberg Fellow in Communication at the Center for Advanced Study in the Behavioral Sciences at Stanford University (CASBS), and a visiting professor at l’École des hautes études en sciences sociales (EHESS) in Paris.

 A linguistic and cultural anthropologist with cross-disciplinary interests, he has trained in several fields and written on a wide range of topics having to do with social interaction.
 These include gesture and embodied communication; multimodal research; liberalism and deliberative democracy; technosemiotics and the human-media interface; Buddhist modernism; and listening.